Book Review: Why Nations Fail by Daron Acemoglu & James A. Robinson

 This is going to be an interesting book review: considerable amount of time have passed since I have finished reading this book.
-Unwillingly, I am remembering how Pierre Bayard was comparing books which we have read some time ago and slowly forgetting with books which we did not read at all in his How to talk about books which you have not read
+Unwillingly I am remembering how Pierre Bayard was comparing books which we have read and slowly forgetting with books which we did not read in his How to talk about books which you have not read

 What is this book about?

-Authors of his book are trying to find the answer to the question: “Why nations fail?” i.e. why some countries are prosperous and others are struggling.
-This is a very interesting question to ask, as well as very difficult one to answer.
-Whoever embarks on this quest should be aware of different cognitive biases and protect themselves from imperfection of our brain using well-proven scientific methods.
-(Remember, dear reader: just knowing about cognitive biases will not make you immune to them!)
+Authors of his book are trying to find the answer to question: “Why nations fail?” i.e. why some countries are prosperous and others are struggling.
+This is a very interesting question to ask, but also is a very difficult one to answer.
+Whoever embark on this quest should be aware of different cognitive biases and protect himself from imperfection of our brains using well-proven scientific methods.
+(Remember, dear reader: just knowing about cognitive biases is not making you immune to them!)